Things I’m working on / in press

 Please let me know if you need access to a publication below; I am happy to share!

 - Brainer, Amy.
 2021.
 “Lesbian and gay parents, heterosexual kinship, and queer dreams: Making families in 21st century Taiwan.” positions: asia critique 29(3): 633-656.

 - Brainer, Amy.
 2021.
 “Caring for queer bodies and spirits in and after death: Research notes from Taiwan.”
 Whatever: A Transdisciplinary Journal of Queer Theories and Studies, 4: 688-692.
-(Dossier: What do we talk about when we talk about queer death? / New perspectives in queer death studies)
+(Dossier: What do we talk about when we talk about queer death?)

 - Brainer, Amy.
 2018.
 “New identities or new intimacies?
 Reframing ‘coming out’ in Taiwan through cross-generational ethnography.”
 Sexualities 21(5-6): 914-931.